paulhalla/github-twitter-elt/data-orchestration/README.md

 ## Running recent changes
 - Pull recent changes from [main](https://github.com/paulhalla/dec-project-2)
-- Run the DAG locally
+- Do not run the DAG locally.
+(Open to ideas)

 ## Push changes
 - Create a branch off *main*.
-- Make your changes.
+- Make your task changes.
-- Perform a regression test on the whole DAG.
+- Test your task changes.
-- Submit your changes for review (add screenshots if necessary)
+- Submit your task changes and tests for review (add screenshots if necessary)
 - Get a reviewer to merge your changes.

 <br/>